Permafrost/Tundra/SERVICES.md

   only associate the given value with the given key if the key does not already exist in the cache.
 Defaults to `false`.
 * `$cache.value` is the value to be set.
+* `$cache.expiry.duration` is an optional duration specifying when from now that this cache entry expires.
+If neither an expiry duration or datetime is specified, the cache entry never expires.
+* `$cache.expiry.datetime` is an optional datetime specifing when this cache entry expires.
+If neither an expiry duration or datetime is specified, the cache entry never expires.

 #### Outputs: